yogeshsd/query2report/documents/README.txt

 Query2Report addresses both these limitations.
 It's an open source, web based reporting solution that lets you map SQL queries to beautiful reports using google charts.
 Each report has one or more elements arranged in rows and columns.
 Each element has title, SQL Query, database connection pointing to database from where data is retrieved, type of chart renderer and refresh interval.

-Query2Report doesn't require users to install any thick client, your web browser acts like a thin client to build and view reports and also to administrater the product.
+Query2Report doesn't require users to install any thick client, your web browser acts like a thin client to build and view reports and also to administer the product.

 Supported Chart Types
 ----------------------